Field Roast in Canada, 2013

 Field Roast is proud to announce its line of vegan sausages, frankfurters and roasts are now widely available in Canada, including all Overwaitea and Thrify’s grocery stores in BC and Alberta, in addition to many independent food markets nationwide from BC to Toronto and Quebec.

 Field Roast is a new look at a category that arguably began in Canada by Yves Veggie Cuisine (now owned by USA natural food conglomerate, Hain Celestial).
-Field Roast stands out with fresh ingredients, bold flavors and a meaty, juicy texture when compared to other vegetarian meats available in Canada.
+Field Roast stands out with fresh ingredients, bold flavours and a meaty, juicy texture when compared to other vegetarian meats available in Canada.

 “Our intention is to make real food, not fake meat substitutes,” says chef and Field Roast President David Lee.
 “We use Canadian wheat in our sausages and roasts, fresh raw ingredients, and simple cooking techniques in all our recipes—nothing fake, weird or overly processed.
 We’re pleased that Canadians taste the difference and are responding so well – I know my Canadian cousins are happy.”